reillysiemens/tuckersiemens.com/content/posts/announcing-layabout.md

 +++
 # Event Handling for the Slack RTM API

-Today I'm announcing [Layabout], my first official Python library, to [PyPI].
+Today I'm announcing [Layabout], my first official Python library.
+Layabout is a small event handling library on top of the
+[Slack Real Time Messaging (RTM) API][Slack RTM API].
+You can get it right now on [PyPI].

+# What's It Good For?

+You can think of Layabout as a micro framework for building Slack bots.
+Since it wraps Slack’s RTM API it does best with tasks like interacting with users, responding to channel messages, and monitoring events.
+If you want more ideas on what you can do with it keep reading or check out the [examples].

+# Why?

+Why choose Layabout when the [Slack Events API] exists and there's already an officially supported [events library]?
+If these points resonate with you then Layabout is for you.

+- You don't want set up Flask or a similar framework.
+- You don't want to configure a reverse proxy.
+- You don't want to acquire an SSL certificate.
+- You don't want to do any of the myriad tasks associated with best practices in hosting a web app just to respond to Slack events.
+- You're satisfied with the large set of [events] supported by the [RTM API][Slack RTM API].

+# Why Not?

+Layabout won't be for everone and that's OK.
+If these points resonate with you then you probably _do_ want to use the official events library.

+- You can't afford to have a persistent WebSocket connection in your application.

+# A Practical Example

-Layabout is a small event handling library on top of the [Slack Real Time Messaging (RTM) API][Slack RTM API].
-If you want to grab it off the shelf and start playing with it as you read this blog post you can install it by running
+If you want to download it and start playing with it as you read the rest of this blog post you can install it by running

 ```bash
 pip install layabout